-The professional staff, resources and the administrative network of the CCE Montessori-Palau School bring extensive support to the MIRTC in order to ensure it provides rigorous, in-depth and hands-on training to the very highest standards.
+The professional staff, resources and the administrative network of the Montessori Palau Girona School bring extensive support to the MIRTC in order to ensure it provides rigorous, in-depth and hands-on training to the very highest standards.

-The MIRTC’s Executive Directors are Ana Juliá, President of Spain's Montessori Association (AME) and Coordinator of Research and Innovation at the CCE Montessori-Palau, and Montse Juliá, Director of the CCE Montessori-Palau.
+The MIRTC’s Executive Directors are Ana Juliá, President of Spain's Montessori Association (AME) and Coordinator of Research and Innovation at the Montessori Palau Girona, and Montse Juliá, Director of the Montessori Palau Girona.

 The AMI International Elementary Teacher Training (6-12), the course that the MIRTC offers over a three summer period (2019-2021), comprises the following staff:

 Dani Cañigueral holds a Bachelor’s degree in Primary Education from the University of Girona.
-He has worked in several public schools, and since 1989 he has been working as a Primary teacher at the CCE Montessori-Palau.
+He has worked in several public schools, and since 1989 he has been working as a Primary teacher at the Montessori Palau Girona.

-Eduard Vilanova is currently undertaking the AMI Elementary Trainer of Trainers Program.
-He is specially interested in Cosmic Education, the keystone of the Montessori Elementary classroom and the path through which children develop a global vision of humanity, the universe and their own lives within it.
-He actively participated in the organization of the first AMI Montessori Elementary Training course that took place at the CCE Montessori-Palau in 2002-2005, to which he also collaborated with translation tasks.
-He is an Elementary teacher at the CCE Montessori-Palau.
-He holds a Bachelor’s degree in Educational Psychology and an Elementary Teacher Diploma from the University of Girona.
-He obtained the AMI Diploma in Elementary Education (6-12) from the Centro Internazionale Studi Montessoriani of Bergamo, Italy, the first AMI center to prepare Montessori teachers for elementary school and therefore the AMI center with the longest tradition of holding advanced Montessori courses.
-He obtained the AMI Children House Diploma from the Universitat de Vic, Spain.
-He has been giving lectures and organizing workshops about the Montessori Method for parents and teachers since 1999.
+Eduard Vilanova is attending the Association Montessori International (AMI) program for trainer of Elementary education trainers.
+He is especially interested in cosmic education, the cornerstone of the Montessori Elementary Education classroom and the path through which the child develops a global vision of humanity, the universe and his own life in it.
+He participated actively in the organization of the first Montessori AMI in Elementary Education that was carried out in the Montessori Palau Girona School from 2002 to 2005, also collaborating in translation tasks.
+He is a teacher of Elementary Education at the Montessori Palau Girona.
+He has a degree in Educational Psychology and has a Diploma as a professor of Elementary Education of the University of Girona.
+He obtained the AMI Diploma of Elementary Education (6-12 years) at the Centro Internazionale Studi Montessoriani of Bergamo (Italy), the first AMI center to train Montessori teachers of Elementary Education and, consequently, the center with the greatest tradition in teaching Montessori advanced courses.
+He obtained the AMI Diploma of Early Childhood Education (3-6 years) at the University of Vic.
+Since 1999 he has participated in talks and organized workshops on the Montessori method for parents and teachers.